marvinpinto-archive/puppetconf/puppetconf_2014.md

 ##### Location
 Salon 7-9 (Lower B2)

+##### About
+Within the Puppet community we talk a lot about testing modules, with rspec-puppet or, increasingly, with Beaker, but we don't often discuss what a complete infrastructure continuous integration pipeline might look like.

+Continuous integration is about bringing all the pieces of a system together as early as possible, to avoid problems with integration later on.
+That means looking not only at individual modules, but also at how they work together and how we can verify their combined behavior.

+This talk will cover:

+- Building and testing base images using Puppet, Packer, and Serverspec
+- Integration testing collections of modules using Vagrant and Cucumber
+- Writing assertions against the state of your infrastructure, based on data in PuppetDB and from API driven infrastructure
+- Automatically generating tests based on what Puppet knows about your infrastructure

+We'll also discuss what features Puppet is missing that would make full system testing easier, and what tools might look like in the future.

 ### 1:30pm - The DevOps Field Guide to Cognitive Biases (2nd Edition) - Lindsay Holmwood, Bulletproof Networks